Ykisialiou/cloud-foundry-apigee/README.md

      - Links to instructions based on your plan choice
   1. For the direct link to the `microgateway` plan instructions, see [setup-microgateway](docs/setup-microgateway.md)
   1. For the direct link to the `microgateway-coresident` plan instructions, see [setup-microgateway-coresident](docs/setup-microgateway-coresident.md)
+  1. For the direct link to the `microgateway-c2c` plan instructions, see [setup-microgateway-c2c](docs/setup-microgateway-c2c.md)

 - **Open source Cloud Foundry** and **Apigee Edge (public and private cloud)**